dmx-systems/dmx-platform/README.md

 4. Start DeepaMehta
 -------------------

-Open the `deepamehta-4.1.2` folder and use the respective starter script for your platform:
+Open the `deepamehta-4.1.3` folder and use the respective starter script for your platform:

     deepamehta-linux.sh         # choose "Run in terminal"
     deepamehta-macosx.command   # double-click it
     deepamehta-windows.bat      # double-click it

-While DeepaMehta starts a terminal window opens and you see some information logged.
+While DeepaMehta starts a terminal window opens and a lot of information is logged.
 Then a browser window opens and DeepaMehta is ready to use.

 To open the DeepaMehta browser window manually: